 Now, on the face of it, this seemed like relatively familiar and trivial advice.
 Like advising someone “count to ten each time you get angry”, before doing or saying anything.
 It was several years after reading this passage before it occurred to me that it could, and perhaps should, be viewed somewhat differently.
 It started with a simple observation.
 Athenodorus is talking about the Greek alphabet.
 Greek has twenty-four letters; the Latin alphabet used in ancient Rome had twenty-three.
 Unlike the letters of the modern English alphabet, all the letters of the Greek alphabet have names of two or more syllables: alpha, beta, gamma, etc. So reciting those takes marginally more time and effort than just counting to ten.
 If we assume that it’s not meant to be rushed, because the subject is trying to cope with anger, then it’s natural to repeat each letter slowly, on the outbreath.
 Most people take 12-20 breaths per minute, so that would normally take about a minute and a half on average.
 Now, although it might not sound like it, that’s actually quite a long time to stop and think, by most people’s standards.
 Try closing your eyes right now and doing nothing for ninety seconds, or just breathing normally and counting twenty-four exhalations of breath.
-One day, I did that, as Athenodorus suggested, and noticed that it required a bit of patience.
+One day, I did that, as Athenodorus suggested, and noticed something that should perhaps have been obvious: it requires a little bit of patience.

 The point is that we potentially have an exercise that takes enough time to constitute a proper contemplative experience.
 If you repeated that type of count ten times, it would take fifteen minutes on average.
 The thing that seems to me to most resemble is the meditation technique developed by Herbert Benson, author of The Relaxation Response (1975).
 Benson was a professor of physiology at Harvard Medical School who carried out physiological studies on self-hypnosis and many different relaxation and meditation techniques, in the 1970s.
 The simplest method he found was the mantra yoga of the Maharishi Mahesh Yogi’s Transcendental Meditation school.
 The good news for the TM people was that Benson found their technique of simply repeating a Sanskrit mantra on each exhalation of breath was effective at reducing nervous arousal, and triggering the physiological relaxation response.
 Even better, it worked as well as other relaxation methods but was much simpler and easier to teach than, say, progressive muscle relaxation or self-hypnosis.
 The bad news for them, however, was that Benson found that it made no real difference what phrase was repeated: you could pick more or less any word or short phrase and get the same result.
-So that removed any mystical or philosophical significance from the technique, at least in terms of the physiological relaxation effect.
+So that removed any mystical or philosophical ingredients from the technique, at least in terms of its ability to evoke a beneficial physiological effect.

 So we have a Stoic technique, which, is basically monotonous enough to require patience for a couple of minutes.
 That’s still not meditation.
 However, what I realised was that it makes a whole world of difference what attitude one adopts to something as mundane as repeating the letters of the Greek alphabet.
 That is, in order to understand this procedure we surely have to interpret it within the context of Stoic philosophy and psychology.
 We have to take into account what the Stoics actually say about the attitude they tried to adopt in response to anger and other passions.
-Indeed, what the Stoics said about this is very remarkable:
+Indeed, what the Stoics did say about this is very remarkable:

 Let the ruling [hegemonikon] and master faculty of your soul be unchanged by any rough or smooth motions in the body.
 Do not let it mingle with them but instead draw a line around it and set a boundary limiting those affects [i.e., proto-passions] to where they belong.
 However, when through a sympathetic reaction [passion] these tendencies spread into your thinking, because it is all occurring in the same physical organism, you must not try to suppress the feeling, as it is natural, but rather see that your ruling faculty does not add any judgement of its own about whether it is good or bad.
 (5.26)

 What Marcus says here is that when we spot the early-warning signs of distressing or unhealthy “passions”, by which the Stoics mean either desires or emotions, we should maintain a sense of detachment from them, viewing them as from a distance.
 Modern cognitive-behavioural therapists call this “cognitive distance” or “verbal defusion”.
 It’s basically the ability to view our own thoughts and feelings as merely events in our stream of consciousness, without getting too caught up in them, or confusing them with reality.
 Marcus says two crucial things here.
 First, when these involuntary thoughts, sensations, or impressions (which the Stoics call propatheiai or “proto-passions”) arise in our minds, we should view them with detachment, like a scientist, or natural philosopher, calmly and objectively observing a natural phenomenon, such as a rainbow.
-Second, we should not struggle against these experiences by trying to block or suppress them from our minds, because they are natural – despite being the seeds of potential emotional distress, as they stand they are neither good nor bad, but indifferent.
+Second, we should not struggle against these experiences by trying to block or suppress them from our minds, because they are natural.
+Despite being the seeds of potential emotional distress, as they stand they are neither good nor bad, but indifferent.
 This is a more sophisticated way of putting something Epictetus repeats over and over again in The Discourses.
 Indeed, it’s the meaning of the very first line of his Stoic Handbook: “Some things are up to us and some things are not.”
 This is the subtle attitude that Stoics must strive to maintain throughout life, and especially during contemplative exercises of this kind.

 So to return to Athenodorus, how should this exercise be practised in relation to the observations from Stoic psychology above?
 Well, first of all, we can assume it doesn’t make much difference whether we repeat the Greek alphabet or the English (modern Latin) alphabet.
 You could just as well count from one to ten, repeating each number in your mind on each outbreath.
 You could repeat the days of the week or the names of the Seven Dwarves.
 If you wanted you could just repeat “alpha, beta, gamma”, “one, two, three”, and then start at the beginning again.
 Or you could just repeat the same word on each breath, such as “alpha”, although more or less any other short word would do just as well.
 One advantage to counting, or repeating the alphabet, or any series of words, is that you’re more likely to notice when your attention inevitably wanders because you’ll probably lose your place.
 That’s helpful.
 Rather than being annoyed, just (figuratively) shrug, respond with indifference, and start the process again with the first word or number.
 It doesn’t matter.
 The same goes if you fall asleep: when you wake up just continue as if nothing had happened.